wheany/rssifier/README.md

 ###Attribute for link
 `href`

+* Click on "Test link and attribute selector"

-When you click on "Generate", an xml file should appear under `generated-rss` directory
+When you click on "Generate", an xml file should appear under `generated-rss` directory.
+Remember to click each of the "Test link and attribute selector" buttons before clicking on "Generate", or the generation will fail.

 ##TODO:
+* Make clicking on "Test link and attribute selector" buttons not required.
 * Save the values given on the page so that...
 * ... a timed task can be used to refresh the page content periodically
 * Serve the generated rss with the correct content-type